 The PTO U-joints should be inspected yearly for looseness and wear.
 If either is noticed, the respective shaft or tube should be replaced.
 A worn U-joint can cause vibration and extensive damage to the PTO and the whole machine.

-Safety Switch System

-It is important to check and maintain the safety switch system for safe operation of the machine.
+Safety Switch System safety switch system for safe operation of the machine.